Core Areas of Practice

-- Furthermore, there is an increasing contribution by members of 36 Bedford Row, across practice fields, to the authorship of books for the profession.
+- Furthermore, there is an increasing contribution by members of 36 Group, across practice fields, to the authorship of books for the profession.
 To see our members’ publications, click here.

 The 36 Group have three practice managers who lead their respective teams on business development.
 They are vigilant in assisting members provide the services required by our professional and lay clients.